lux-org/lux/doc/source/guide/intent.rst

 Advanced intent specification through :mod:`lux.Clause <lux.vis.Clause>`
 ---------------------------------------------------------------------------

 The basic string-based description provides a convenient way of specifying the intent.
 However, not all specification can be expressed through the string-based descriptions, more complex specification can be expressed through the :mod:`lux.Clause <lux.vis.Clause>` object.
-The two modes of specification is essentially equivalent, with the :mod:`lux.compiler.Parser` parsing the `description` field in the :mod:`lux.Clause <lux.vis.Clause>` object.
+The two modes of specification is essentially equivalent, with the :mod:`lux.processor.Parser` parsing the `description` field in the :mod:`lux.Clause <lux.vis.Clause>` object.

 Specifying attributes or values of interest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~